Most Eye Floaters are Harmless, but Here’s When They’re Cause for Concern

 While eye floaters are usually not a danger to your vision, there are instances in which you should consult with a doctor or seek immediate medical attention.

 As we age, it’s important to know the difference between the harmless effects of getting older and related conditions that require prompt medical attention.
 While aging affects various parts of the body differently, it can cause optical phenomena known as eye floaters.
+Luckily, we have some tips for maintaining eye health as you age.

 If you’ve ever looked up at a blue sky or at a blank wall and noticed specks or cobwebs moving across your field of vision, then you’re probably familiar with floaters.
 These small spots may be a temporary source of frustration, but people often get used to them.
 Additionally, while some people may be concerned by the appearance of floaters in their vision, they’re harmless in most instances.